-- 9. Requests for arbitration are to be submitted to the State Bar of Wisconsin Fee Arbitration Program, using the application form and process developed by the Committee.
-The application should detail the facts of the fee dispute, the names and addresses of the parties to the dispute, the amount of the dispute and any other persons who may be directly affected by the outcome.
-An attorney or a client may request arbitration. - 10.
-The Administrator shall acknowledge receipt of a request for arbitration and provide a copy of the request to the other party involved in the dispute, encouraging each party to resolve the dispute amicably or that the non-requesting party returns the consent to arbitration within thirty (30) days.
-The consent is to be made on the form and through the process provided for this purpose.

-The consent is to include consent to the current prevailing judgment rate of interest on any portion of an award not paid within thirty (30) days after an award under Rule 34, unless the parties previously contractually agreed to other interest terms.

-The signed, including electronic signatures, consent of the parties to submit to arbitration shall include a provision that they agree to comply with the arbitration decision within thirty (30) days of the date of mailing the decision.
+- 12. Requests for arbitration are to be submitted to the State Bar of Wisconsin Fee Arbitration Program, using the application form and process developed by the staff in consultation with the Committee.
+The application should detail the facts of the fee dispute, the names, addresses, and other contact information of the parties to the dispute, the amount of the dispute and any other persons who may be directly affected by the outcome and may be validated through an electronic signature process.
+An attorney or a client may request arbitration. - 13.
+The Administrator shall acknowledge receipt of a request for arbitration and provide a copy of the request to the respondent party involved in the dispute.
+Parties will be encouraged to resolve the dispute amicably.
+The other party shall respond to the request for arbitration within thirty (30) days.
+Staff may grant reasonable extensions of time to respond.
+The consent to arbitration is to be made on the form and through the process provided for this purpose.
+The consent to arbitration includes consent to the current prevailing judgment rate of interest on any portion of an award not paid within thirty (30) days after a party is provided with a copy of the arbitration decision, unless the parties previously contractually agreed to other interest terms.
+The signed, including the use of electronic signatures, consent of the parties to submit to arbitration shall include a provision that they agree to comply with the arbitration decision within thirty (30) days of the date of mailing the decision.